Hypergraph Neural Network with State Space Models for Node Classification: Preliminaries and related work

-Recent developments in linear-time attention models based on S4 include innovations such as hungry hungry hippos (H3) \cite{fu2022hungry}, hyena \cite{nguyen2024hyenadna}, and receptance weighted key value {RWKV} \cite{peng2023rwkv}.
-Building on this foundation, Mamba integrates a data-driven selection mechanism within S4, allowing for efficient capture of long-range dependencies as the sequence lengths increase \cite{gu2023mamba}.
-Mamba achieves linear-time complexity in long-sequence modeling and outperforms Transformers across various benchmarks.
-Moreover, its adaptability extends beyond sequential data, demonstrating effectiveness in tasks like image segmentation by enhancing long-range contextual understanding \cite{ma2024u}.
+Building on S4, a wave of linear-time attention models has been proposed, including hungry hungry hippos (H3) \cite{fu2022hungry}, Hyena \cite{nguyen2024hyenadna}, and receptance weighted key value (RWKV) \cite{peng2023rwkv}, all designed to capture long-range dependencies while maintaining efficiency.
+Extending this line of work, Mamba introduces a data-driven selection mechanism within S4, enabling adaptive context compression as sequence lengths grow \cite{gu2023mamba}.
+This design achieves linear-time complexity while outperforming Transformers of comparable or larger sizes across diverse long-sequence benchmarks.
+Moreover, Mamba’s adaptability has been demonstrated beyond sequential domains, including computer vision tasks such as image segmentation, where its ability to capture long-range contextual information leads to substantial performance gains \cite{ma2024u}.